anthonylhill/PiLoader/README.md

 <li>Works with either version of MC front panel.
 Or without any front panel</li>
 <li>Safely manages 3.3v to 5v to 3.3v level conversions as needed</li>
 <li>Ground connection post for scope or logic probe.
-<li>Develop software on the PiZero with editor and assembler (e.g. A18) over Wifi and then load/run code on MC's 1802
 <li>PiZero utility written in C to load program code to 1802</li>
 </ol>